samlynndavis/Bodiless-JS-Chris/packages/vital-examples/src/reusable-tokens/doc/lesson.md

 To begin, we'll use the `addComponents` function provided by Tailwind to first create a collection of CSS rules containing the corner radius styling to be applied to the 'Hero' card.

-NOTE: In most cases, the default utility classes provided by Tailwind will be enough to meet your styling needs, but in cases such as this where we are attemting to apply a more complex set of styling rules to a component, we can construct those CSS rules directly in our Tailwind configuration file as shown below:
+NOTE: In most cases, the default utility classes provided by Tailwind will be enough to meet your styling needs, but in cases such as this where we are attempting to apply a more complex set of styling rules to a component, we can construct those CSS rules directly in our Tailwind configuration file as shown below:

 ```js
 plugin(({ addComponents }) => {